miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 ### The Power of Unix Pipes

-So one of the core fundamentals that made Unix so win is the concept of pipes and piping data.
+So one of the core fundamentals that made Unix so win is ***the concept of pipes and piping data***.
 This is often confused with the modern overweight notion of data pipelines, and while there is overlap, it doesn't do the concept of pipes justice for its beauty, simplicity, and still-pervasive nature.
 Pipes usually involve the use of small, composable command that do one thing very well, but